When is the right time to File a Motion to Determine Rent?

 After a Tenant receives a 3 day notice for failure to pay rent, they have 3 options.

-If the Tenant does not take any action, they will be served with a Complaint.
-They will then have 5 days to respond.
-A Tenant can file a Motion to Determine Rent (How do I respond to an Eviction Complaint in the State of Florida) if they believe they are being sued for the incorrect amount.
-This Motion requests that the Court determine the amount of rent owed.
-The Court will then set a hearing on the Motion and will determine the amount owed.
+If the Tenant does not take action, they will be served with a Complaint.
+As a result, they will have 5 days to respond.
+They can file a Motion to Determine Rent if they believe they are being sued for the incorrect amount.
+This requests that the Court determine the amount of rent owed.
+They will then set a hearing on the Motion and will determine if the Tenant owes any rent.
 Furthermore, they will order the Tenant to deposit the amount into the Court Registry.
-As a result of the Tenant filing this Motion, they can always file an Answer.
+As a result of filing this Motion, they should file an Answer as well.
+While it is true that it is not always granted, it will protect a Tenant from having a default entered against them.

-If the Tenant does not deposit the amount into the Court Registry, a Final Judgment of Eviction will be entered.
-If the Tenant deposits the amount into the Court Registry, a Final Hearing will take place.
-It is important to note that a Tenant’s right to withhold rent from the Landlord is governed by Florida Statute 83.60.
+If the Tenant does not deposit the rent into the Court Registry, a Final Judgment of Eviction will be entered.
+On the other hand, if they deposit it, a Final Hearing will take place.
+However, some Tenants may argue in their Motion to Determine Rent that they have already paid rent and should not have to deposit any monies into the Court Registry.

-In Conclusion, if you are a Tenant in Florida and have been served with an Eviction, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552 or via email at firstname.lastname@example.org.
-Our office represents Tenants in Palm Beach County, Broward County, and Miami-Dade County.
+If you are a Tenant and have been served with an Eviction, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552 or via email at [email protected] Our office represents Tenants in Palm Beach County, Broward County, and Miami-Dade County.